mlrun/katacoda-scenarios/00-mlrun-tutorial/workflow.md

-You can build automated ML pipelines by chaining function runs, they can incorporate custom functions and marketplace functions.
-Pipelines can also run on a cluster, be scheduled, or run in CI/CD context, you can also use pipelines to deploy services or models.
+You can build automated ML pipelines composed of custom or [marketplace](https://www.mlrun.org/marketplace/functions/) functions.
+Pipelines can run on a cluster, be scheduled, run in CI/CD context, and/or be used to deploy services and models.

 In the following example we run a 3 stage workflow:
 - Run the data generator